Pay strike grounds 40 percent of Lufthansa flights

 The strike, announced by labour union Verdi on Wednesday, left exasperated passengers stranded as they waited in long lines snaking through Frankfurt airport's Terminal 1, the home of Lufthansa.

 "Once a year, I fly to Germany around this time of year.
-Last year I got stuck in a strike, and now it's happening again," passenger Markus Friedrich said, adding not much remained of the "German efficiency" for which his home country is known.
+Last year I got stuck in a strike, and now it's happening again," said passenger Markus Friedrich, adding not much remained of the "German efficiency" for which his home country is known.

 A group of Japanese teenagers slept on the ground in a corner of the building, kept company by piles of suitcases waiting for pickup.
-The strike was to end mid-morning, but caused delays and almost 700 cancellations throughout the day.
+The strike was to end mid-morning but cause delays and almost 700 cancellations throughout the day.

 Efforts by big European airlines such as Lufthansa and Air France-KLM (AIRF.PA) to shrink costs in the face of soaring jet fuel prices and fierce competition from Middle Eastern airlines and low-cost carriers have fanned tensions with workers.